syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 {% endhighlight %}
 {% endtabs %}

-N> This event won't work when adding the SfCardView as a child of SfCardLayout.
+N> This event will not work when adding the `SfCardView` as a child of `SfCardLayout`.

-## Dismissed Event
+## Dismissed event

-The [`Dismissed`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardView~Dismissed_EV.html) event fires when dismiss the card by swiping with enabling SwipeToDismiss property.
-The argument contains the following information:
+The [`Dismissed`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardView~Dismissed_EV.html) event fires when dismisses the card by swiping with enables `SwipeToDismiss` property.
+The argument contains the following information.

 * [`DismissDirection`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.DismissedEventArgs~DismissDirection.html) - Gets a dismissed direction of the card view.